openceo2025/OpenRogue/README.md

 Press `Q` to quit the window.

 Use the arrow keys or a connected gamepad's d-pad to move the `@` character around the screen.

+The demo now includes a basic grid-based map. `#` tiles are impassable walls while `.` tiles are floor.
+Your character starts inside the room and cannot walk through walls.